 (97%: sounds like a Russian election result!)
 One would think that with this great number of scientists, they’d be able to prove their proposition, yet they are still unable to prove their belief after decades of trying to do just that.
 For example, the IR effect on climate was a minor curiosity until the IPCC was formed in 1988 to push such an effort … without success.
 If this search had been successful, there would not now be a debate.

-After so many scientists failing for so many years to prove AGW, you’d think they’d give at least some consideration that their proposition might be wrong!
+After so many scientists failing for so many years to validate AGW, you’d think they’d give at least some consideration that their proposition might be wrong!